Home Inspection in Creemore

 36.4%

-36.4% of active listings in Creemore were built during the aluminum wiring and poly-B plumbing era.
+36.4% of homes in Creemore were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 50 years